artkoder/events-bot-new/README.md

 affected month pages.
 Operators can run `/vk_queue` to see current inbox counts and get a button to start reviewing candidates.

+Even terse posts—such as a single photo with an empty caption—also enter the queue and are marked as **Ожидает OCR** so operators know they still require text extraction before review.

 ### Bucket windows and priorities

 Each queue item is assigned to a time-based bucket by comparing its `event_ts_hint` with the current moment: